lisaross/tana-beginners/memory-bank/progress.md

 - Need to create a system for keeping content updated with Tana changes
 - Need to develop appropriate visual aids that enhance rather than complicate understanding
 - Need to implement GitHub workflow in actual repository
 - Need to identify and recruit beta readers from target audience
+- Need to create Typeform survey from prepared questions